The Base Change Of Fundamental Group Schemes: Preliminaries

-Let $k$ be a field, $K/k$ a field extension, $X$ a scheme over $k$, $G$ an affine group scheme over $k$ and $x \in X(k)$, we denote by $\Qcoh(X)$ the category of quasi-coherent sheaves over $X$, $\Vect(X)$ the category of vector bundles over $X$.
+Let $k$ be a field, $K/k$ a field extension, $X$ a scheme over $k$, $G$ an affine group scheme over $k$ and $x \in X(k)$, we denote by $\Qcoh(X)$ the category of quasi-coherent sheaves on $X$, $\Vect(X)$ the category of vector bundles on $X$.
 Consider the following Cartesian diagrams